S0AndS0/curriculum-vitae/curriculum-vitae.md

 it is; race-less, genderless, and not associated to any region or religion.

+## Why are there no dates listed in "Commercial Entities and Non-Profits" section?

+Again to reduce opportunities for unconscious reader biases, plus this CV is public so care has been taken to redact non-public information.

 ## What projects are you most proud of?